leobrqz/JobAppliesTracker/README.md

 Directory of employers.

 - Name, website, notes
-- New or updated names can attach existing applications that used the same string
+- New company: links applications that already used the same company text but were not linked yet
+- Rename company: updates the company text on applications already linked to that record

 ### Platforms

-Job boards you apply through.
+Job boards and career sites you record applications against.

-- One row per board (e.g. LinkedIn, Indeed)
-- Templates feed autocomplete when creating applications
+- Dedicated page: create, edit, and delete platforms
+- Each row: name, optional icon, base URL and "applications" URL (open from the table), **manual resume** flag for boards where you fill a CV on their site
+- Built-in **templates** pre-fill name, icon, and URLs when you add or edit a platform
+- Applications pick a platform; the applications list can filter by platform

 ### Calendar

 Full-month schedule.

-- Grid and agenda
+- Month grid and agenda views
 - Event types: interview, assessment, project, meeting, other
 - Optional meeting URL and optional link to an application